-As a mother of two girls, I spend some time honing important life skills such as cooking, cleaning, laundry, grocery shopping, etc. I spend even more time, however, in front of my laptop agonizing over my latest WIP.
-When I’m not on mommy-duty and my WIP is being cantankerous, you can find me knitting or creating dioramas for my ever-expanding group of 16″ fashion dolls, Ellowyne Wilde.
+As a mother of two girls, I spend some time honing important life skills such as cooking, cleaning, laundry, grocery shopping, etc. As the newbie author of TINSEL IN A TANGLE, I spend even more time in front of my laptop agonizing over my latest WIP.
+When I’m not on mommy-duty and my WIP is being cantankerous, you can find me knitting or creating dioramas for my group of 16″ fashion dolls, Ellowyne Wilde.
 The closest I get to Europe these days is when I slide a favorite movie into the DVD player and opt for French in the Language Menu (I’d prefer German, but I’ll take what I can get).